ultrasamad/auction-app/README.md

  # Additional information
  - When you pull the new updates, please re-run the seeders: `$ make seed` or `$ docker-compose exec api npm run seed `
  - On the unlikely condition the application fails to start, please rebuild the docker containers: `$ docker-compose build --no-cache`
+ > To start timer for a product, you need to activate auction for that product from the dashboard